Laurel Springs Ranch: History

-In 1977, actress Jane Fonda and her husband Tom Hayden bought it as a summer home and she later operated both a workout studio spa and a summer camp for disadvantaged children there until the early 1990s.
+In 1977, actress Jane Fonda and her husband Tom Hayden bought it as a summer home and later operated a workout studio, spa, and a summer camp for disadvantaged children there until the early 1990s.

 It was then bought by Melissa Keeler and Michael Morris.
-Together they developed it into the Laurel Springs Retreat, and is now used for group trainings and individual rentals.
+Together they developed it into the Laurel Springs Retreat, and it is now used for group trainings and individual rentals.